 Morocco, Trek & Walk, 8 days - from £445 (land only) - from €555 (land only) - from $780 (land only)

-Our aptly timed April and May departures means you get to walk through the hidden rose valleys and meet the friendly floral farmers of Morocco!
+Our perfectly timed April and May departures means you get to walk through the hidden rose valleys and meet the friendly floral farmers of undiscovered Morocco!

 - Walking holiday through Morocco`s Valley of the Roses

-- Hike in the foothills of the High Atlas
+- Hike in the foothills and pretty valleys of the High Atlas

 - Meet the Berbers and learn the process of rose oil production